 But, almost weekly, I’ll whip up my own variation – and this is this week’s microwave roast dinner for one!

 I don’t always bother with meat.
 I’m not a vegetarian, I just often eat meatless meals.
-I have made this microwave roast dinner with meat in the past, but I’ll tell you about those next time I do one.
+I have made this microwave roast dinner with meat in the past, but I don’t always see meat as an essential.

 This week it was: Yorkshire puddings, sage & onion stuffing, broccoli, cauliflower, peas and mashed potatoes, with gravy!

-I steamed the broccoli and cauliflower together in the microwave, tossing the peas in during the last minute.
+- I steamed the broccoli and cauliflower together in the microwave, tossing the peas in for the last minute of cooking time.

-The stuffing I made by adding a knob of butter to some packet stuffing mix in a mug then adding boiling water and stirring/leaving.
+- The sage and onion stuffing was made by adding a knob of butter to a standard packet stuffing mix in a mug then adding boiling water and a knob of butter, then stirring/leaving.
 Just before serving I microwave this for about a minute to make sure it’s hot.

-I used frozen Yorkshire puddings.
-You do have to be careful with microwaving these as they do go a bit chewy if you do them too long.
+- I used frozen Yorkshire puddings.
+You do have to be careful with microwaving frozen Yorkshire puddings as they do go a bit chewy if you do them too long.
 I generally get the Yorkshire puddings out of the freezer and leave them on the side to defrost, then microwave them for 20-30 seconds just to warm them up – they’ll be covered in gravy anyway.